WebObservatoryUnibas/lab/README.md

 ___
 # Roadmap

-1. publish measured data by WebObservatory
+1. Publish measured data at the University Basel on a Web Observatory
-2. Tutorial methods to visualize static data sets
+2. Tutorial methods to visualise static datasets
-3. Continous collecting data from the region basel
+3. Continous data collecting process from sources in Basel Area
-4. Monitor the collectiong process
+4. Monitor the collecting process
 5. Insitu Visualization (without ending the collection)
-6. Publish all data from the first WebObservatory szenario
+6. Publish all data from Web Observatory scenarios

 ___